Play Live Radio

 What the executive order on public media means for Cincinnati Public Radio

-President, CEO and General Manager
+President, General Manager & CEO

-What just happened?
+What has happened?

 President Trump signed an executive order titled “Ending Taxpayer Subsidization of Biased Media.”
 The order instructs the Corporation for Public Broadcasting (CPB) to stop federal funding for NPR and PBS.